 Students produce projects in either film, video, computer animation, collage, sculpture, assemblage, soundscape, or performance.
 Prior experience in one or more media is helpful but not necessary.
 Three lecture hours and one and one-half studio hours a week for one semester.
 May be repeated for credit when the topics vary.
-Prerequisite: For radio-television-film majors, twelve semester hours of lower-division coursework in radio-television-film; for others, upper-division standing and consent of instructor.
+Prerequisite: Fifty-four semester credit hours of college coursework.